 - Fosters an organisational culture supportive of early intervention and rehabilitation practices in order to maximise the possibility of a successful return to work by employees participating in rehabilitation.

 - Provides reasonable funding to support assessments by independent medical specialists, referral to rehabilitation providers and additional allocation support for employees participating in return to work and maintain at work programs.

 Corporate Services Officers (Claims Management)

-- Run a Crystal report every fortnight to identify employees on injury/illness related leave for more than 5 days.
+- Run a HR Report (leave)every fortnight to identify employees on injury/illness related leave for more than 5 days.
 Advise Senior Injury Management Consultant of contents of this report.

 - Complete the Part B of QSuper Income Protection claims and forward to QSuper.

 - Update Payroll records regarding periods of leave in accordance with medical certificates and Return to Work Plans/Timesheets.

 - Complete payroll information on WorkCover Claim Form and review form to ensure it has been fully completed upon receipt of form.